krish-59/passportlink/implementation-plan-for-passportlink.md

   * Create and configure OAuth apps at each provider.

-  * Set up individual Passport strategies for each provider.
+  * Implement authentication and authorization functions for each provider.

   * Implement OAuth callback handlers for each provider.